eric-blake/Connect-4/README.md

 The only coding laugauge used in this project was Python3.

 ### External resources:
-* Microsoft Visio was used for the Flowchart
+* Microsoft Visio was used for the Flowchart.
 * Heroku: Heroku is used to deploy the programme in the form of an app.
 This is supported by the Code Institute template that allows a python terminal to be run using a web page.
 * Codeanywhere was used as the IDE to code the website.
 * Code Institute template - To run the game in the terminal using Heroku.

 ### Libraries Used
-(random) was used to generate column number for the computers move (time) was used to puase between player move and computer move (sys) wasused for the print slow function
+(random) was used to generate column number for the computers move.
+(time) was used to puase between player move and computer move.
+(sys) wasused for the print slow function.
-(os) was used for the clear function
+(os) was used for the clear function.

 ## Testing: